Content marketing, when done correctly, can help you attract and convert website visitors into qualified leads, scheduled tours, and move-ins.

 But what content should you create?
 Most people immediately say “blog posts.”
 While blogs are a great tool to improve SEO, increase traffic, and engage visitors, you need to do more than simply “blog” if you want to generate leads, tours, and move-ins.

-1. Invest in Premium Content
+1. Invest in Premium Content Marketing

 Your site probably has lots of ungated content, meaning people can access it without giving you their info.
 Your blog posts are examples of ungated content.